 COU 510.
 ASSESSMENT AND APPRAISAL (3 sem. hrs.)
 Development of knowledge and skills needed for effective client appraisal.
 Emphasis is on learning how to gather data and make interpretations of individuals, groups, and case studies.
 Emphasis will be on sensitizing the student to individual differences in gender, culture, ethnicity, and environmental factors that affect test results.
+There is an additional fee with this course.
 (Prerequisites: COU 503, 505, 504 or 506, 509) (Fall and summer)